ramazanengcmpr/donanim1/README.md

 Research and planning:
 Research existing simulation libraries and tools (e.g., Matplotlib, Plotly, Three.js).
+I will use the python programming language to develop the simulation.
 Plan the simulation module's architecture and design.
 Define the simulation's input and output parameters.
 Simulation core development: